online-judge-tools/oj/readme.md

     -   HackerRank
 -   Submit your solution
     -   Yukicoder
--   Test your solution
-    -   (all services)
 -   Generate scanner for input  (experimental)
     -   AtCoder
     -   Yukicoder
+-   Test your solution
+    -   (all services)
+-   Generate output files from input and reference implementation
+    -   (all services)

 ## How to install